The Curious Adventurers

 Picture

-Annagh Head is home to some of the oldest rocks on Ireland.
-The ancient rock called Gneiss is millions of years old and is similar to the ones found in Greenland.
+Annagh Head is also geologically significant, home to some of the oldest rocks in Ireland.
+The ancient gneiss found here is millions of years old and closely resembles the rocks found in Greenland, offering a fascinating glimpse into the deep history of the landscape.

 Picture